IDontReallyCode/OptionsBacktesting/structure.md

 ## 1. System Overview
 This repository implements an **Event-Driven Architecture** designed specifically for the complexities of US Equity Options.
 Unlike simple stock backtesters, this system explicitly handles:
+* **Heterogeneous Data Sources:** A flexible `loader` layer that standardizes data from different providers (CBOE, OptionMetrics, etc.) into a unified internal format.
 * **Non-Linear Payoffs:** Dedicated `OptionPosition` classes for tracking Greeks and PnL.
 * **Contract Lifecycles:** Automated handling of Expiration, Assignment, and Exercise via an `OptionExchange` component.
-* **Data Volume:** Iterator-based data loading to handle massive option chain CSVs without memory overflows.
+* **Data Volume:** Iterator-based data loading via Memory-Mapped Arrow files to handle massive option chain CSVs without RAM overflows.

 ### High-Level Data Flow
 The system follows a cyclic event loop orchestrated by the `BacktestEngine`.